drsagher/MVIT/Courses/NPAS/Lesson_02/Readme.md

 2. Wide Area Networks (WANs): Wired media (fiber optic, coaxial) and wireless media (microwaves, satellites).
 3. Internet: Wired media (fiber optic, coaxial) and wireless media (Wi-Fi, cellular networks).

+## 3. Encoding
+Encoding is the process of converting data into a format that can be transmitted efficiently and accurately over a communication channel.
+It involves transforming the original data into a coded form using a specific algorithm or technique, such as line coding, block coding, or modulation.
+The primary purpose of encoding is to ensure reliable data transmission by detecting and correcting errors, reducing the impact of noise, and preventing data corruption.
+Additionally, encoding helps to optimize data transmission by reducing the amount of data that needs to be transmitted, thereby increasing the overall efficiency of the communication system.
+By converting data into a coded form, encoding enables secure and efficient data transmission over various communication channels, including wired and wireless networks.

+### Types of Encoding Methods
+#### Line Coding
+- Unipolar Encoding: Uses a single voltage level to represent binary 1s and 0s.
+- Polar Encoding: Uses two voltage levels to represent binary 1s and 0s.
+- Bipolar Encoding: Uses two voltage levels to represent binary 1s and 0s, with a zero voltage level representing a binary 0.

+#### Block Coding
+- Block Coding: Divides data into fixed-length blocks and adds redundancy to each block for error detection and correction.
+- Cyclic Redundancy Check (CRC): A type of block coding that uses a polynomial equation to generate a checksum for error detection.

+#### Scrambling
+- Scrambling: Randomizes the data sequence to avoid long sequences of 1s or 0s, reducing the risk of data corruption.

+#### Modulation
+- Amplitude Shift Keying (ASK): Modulates the amplitude of a carrier wave to represent binary 1s and 0s.
+- Frequency Shift Keying (FSK): Modulates the frequency of a carrier wave to represent binary 1s and 0s.
+- Phase Shift Keying (PSK): Modulates the phase of a carrier wave to represent binary 1s and 0s.

+#### Spread Spectrum
+- Frequency Hopping Spread Spectrum (FHSS): Rapidly switches the carrier frequency among many different frequency channels to minimize interference.
+- Direct Sequence Spread Spectrum (DSSS): Multiplies the data signal with a pseudorandom noise (PN) code to spread the signal across a wide frequency band.

+### Purpose of Encoding
+1. Encoding methods like block coding and cyclic redundancy check (CRC) help detect and correct errors that occur during data transmission.
+2. Encoding methods like modulation and spread spectrum help reduce the impact of noise on data transmission.
+3. Encoding methods like scrambling and spread spectrum help secure data transmission by making it more difficult for unauthorized parties to intercept and decode the data.
+4. Encoding methods like line coding and block coding help optimize data transmission by reducing the amount of data that needs to be transmitted.